Comprehensive Guide to Analyzing and Optimizing PostgreSQL Log Buffer Performance

 Enable Logging for WAL Writes:

-These settings help track checkpoint activity and long-running operations.
+These settings allow you to track checkpoint activity and long-running operations.

 5. Examine WAL Files